Code-Institute-Submissions/michaeldijk-ms1/README.md

 ### Media
 * About me section profile photo, is a photo I used and adjusted together with the use of Photoshop
-* The projects photo for the site “Sarina Nails & Beauty” has been created by myself, and the site’s design was a site I created as well
-* Image of the dbrand site, on the portfolio section is a screengrab of the website
+* Image of the dbrand site, on the portfolio section is a screengrab of the website - [dbrand.com](https://dbrand.com/)
-* Image of nu.nl site, on the portfolio section is a screengrab of the website
+* Image of nu.nl site, on the portfolio section is a screengrab of the website - [nu.nl](https://nu.nl/)

 ### Code
-* I used text-shadow generator from Text Shadow CSS Generator Online (html-css-js.com) – Which has been applied to both header and footer
+* I used text-shadow generator from [Text Shadow CSS Generator Online](https://html-css-js.com/css/generator/text-shadow/) – Which has been applied to both header and footer and menu button on small view-windows
-* I used bootstrap 5.0.0 BETA as my toolkit to create the site’s layout
+* I used bootstrap 5.0.0 BETA as my toolkit to create the site’s layout - [Bootstrap](https://getbootstrap.com/)

 ### Acknowledgements
-* I found a lot of answers to queries I had on CSS-Tricks (css-tricks.com)
+* I found a lot of answers to queries I had on CSS-Tricks - [CSS Tricks](https://css-tricks.com/)
-* My mentor helped me align towards a one-page design, where-as I started with separate pages, my mentor AkaAnto (Antonio Rodriguez) (github.com) has been a great help, always there when you have questions
+* My mentor helped me align towards a one-page design, where-as I started with separate pages, my mentor [Antonio Rodriguez](https://github.com/AkaAnto) has been a great help, always there when you have questions
-* I got design inspiration from dbrand.com in terms of minimalism and how to apply it to my page
+* I got design inspiration from [DBRAND](https://dbrand.com/) in terms of minimalism and how to apply it to my page
-* I got design inspiration from Sean Halpin | Product Designer | Work, which approaches a website with minimalism, and this is something I liked a lot
+* I got design inspiration from [sean Halpin (Irish Web Developer)](https://www.seanhalpin.design/) which approaches a website with minimalism, and this is something I liked a lot